Peakboard/peakboard-templates.github.io/_templates/Script-Example-Metadata/en.md

 ---
 layout: article
-title: Script example for editing Peakboard Hub lists
+title: Script for retrieving metadata
 description:
-  - This template shows how you can edit the data of a Peakboard Hub list using various scripts.
+  - This template shows how you can retrieve metadata from the Peakboard Box / Runtime using various scripts.
 lang: en
-weight: 140
+weight: 141
 isDraft: false
 ref: Script-Example-Peakboard-Hub-List
 category:
   - All
   - Scripting
-  - Peakboard Hub
 image: Script-Example-Peakboard-Hub-List.png
 image_thumbnail: Script-Example-Peakboard-Hub-List_thumbnail.png
 download: Script-Example-Peakboard-Hub-List.pbmx